microsoft/aoai-logging-with-apim/README.md

 - __Monitor Request/Response body and headers__: Customers often needs actual request/response body and headers data to further analyze the usage, but AOAI doesn't provide it by default.
 - __Different Formats__: Each endpoint has slightly different request/response formats.
 Streaming mode also has quite different and hard to read response format that makes harder to generate reports.
 - __Content Safety for Stream Response__: As stream response returns the result token by token, the content safety results may not be accurate.
-- __Create Usage Dashboard__: Though AOAI integrates with Application Insights, they cannot create granular dashboard by using Power BI.
+- __Create Usage Dashboard__: Though AOAI integrates with Application Insights, they cannot create granular dashboard by using BI tool such as Power BI because the log doesn't contain enough information for enterprise scenario.
-- Not all models are available in a single AOAI account, so users have to manage endpoint and key combinations.
+- __Multiple Endpoints__: Not all models are available in a single AOAI account, so users have to manage endpoint and key combinations.

 ## How Azure API Management solves the challenges